spencertollefson/spencertollefson.com-website/posts/002-mta-turnstile-analysis.md

   2. [List of top corporate donors to the 2017 Grace Hopper Convention.](https://ghc.anitab.org/2017-sponsorships/corporate-sponsors/) The annual convention bills itself as the "world's largest gathering of women technologists."

-We made the assumption that top donors of the Grace Hopper Convention also employ many women interested in empowering women in technology.
-Thus, these employees would be *prime targets* for our canvassing.
+We made the assumption that top corporate donors to the Grace Hopper Convention also employ many women interested in empowering women in technology.
+Thus, their employees would be *prime targets* for our canvassing.

 Considering the short amount of time allowed for this project, the cleaning needed on the **messy** turnstile data, and lack of ability to ask WTWY for more clarification, we decided on a simple 3-step approach.